dogweather/forkful/content/en/elm/good-coding-practices/organizing-code-into-functions.md

   \ functions?
 Good idea.
 It keeps your Elm code clean, reusable, and easier to test.\u2026"
 lastmod: '2024-03-13T22:45:00.015653-06:00'
 model: gpt-4-1106-preview
-summary: "Dumping all your code into one big pile?
-Bad idea.
-Breaking it up into functions?\
+summary: Dumping all your code into one big pile.
-  \ Good idea.
-It keeps your Elm code clean, reusable, and easier to test.\u2026"
 title: Organizing code into functions
 weight: 18
 ---